 What does “Devanadi” mean?

-Tanya, our studio director, chose Devanadi as our studio name to help thread together all the mystical traditions that she’s been studying over the years – the Sacred Rivers of Yoga, Thai Yoga Bodywork, Ayurveda and Energy Medicine, which all use the understanding of the nadis.
+Tanya, Founder and Executive Director, chose the name Devanadi as represented the threading together of all the mystical traditions that she has been studying over the years – the Sacred Rivers of Yoga, Thai Yoga Bodywork, Ayurveda and Energy Medicine, which all use the understanding of the nadis.
 Her son is also named River, so the name was an “a-ha!” moment when it came to her.
-We hope that your experience here is a blend of all the Sacred Rivers in your life, too.
+We hope that your experience here is a blend of all the Sacred Rivers in your life too.

 Our Studio & Location